kputrajaya/html-to-image/README.md

 HTML-to-Image.js
 ================

 A jQuery plugin that allows downloading HTML elements as (zipped) image files.
-Images downloaded are in PNG format and they do support transparency.
+Images are in PNG format, transparency supported.

 Implementation
 --------------

-This plugin embeds the HTML element to an SVG object, then draw it to HTML5 canvas element.
+This plugin embeds the HTML element to an SVG object, then draws it into a canvas.
 Image data is obtained afterwards using `canvas.toDataUrl()` method.

 Requirements